About Me and Earl Fisher Voices

 - in the meantime, I fell in and out of love a couple of times, until my dog, Iago, introduced me to my wife (dogs are great for attracting women)

-- we’ve been very happily married for over 20 years, and we have raised a beautiful daughter who will soon (choke, choke) be heading off to college
+- we’ve been very happily married for over 20 years, and we have raised a beautiful daughter who has just recently (choke, choke) headed off to college

 - to fill the “empty-nester” space, I’m hoping to discover new opportunities to create, serve and contribute